Optimal Control of Fluid Restless Multi-armed Bandits: A Machine Learning Approach: Introduction

-The state evolution of project $i$ follows first-order autonomous ordinary differential equation (ODE) referred to as the state equation: at all times $t$ where $\bm{u}(\cdot)$ is continuous, for given continuously differentiable functions $\phi_{0,i}(\cdot)$ and $\phi_{1,i}(\cdot),$
+The state dynamics of project $i$ \jnm{in the FRMABP model} follow \jnm{a} first-order autonomous ordinary differential equation (ODE) referred to as \jnm{the project's} \emph{state equation}: at all times $t$ where $\bm{u}(\cdot)$ is continuous, for given continuously differentiable functions $\phi_{i}^1(\cdot)$ and $\phi_{i}^0(\cdot),$